-(3) Insert the provision at 552.214-72, Bid Sample Requirements, in invitations for bids if bid samples are required.
+(3) A provision appears at 552.214-72, Bid Sample Requirements.
 This provision may be modified to fit the circumstances of a procurement.

 (b) Handling bid samples.
 (1) Samples from accepted bids must be retained for the period of contract performance.
 If there are no outstanding claims regarding the contract, the contracting officer may authorize disposal of the samples at the end of the contract term following the bidder's instructions.